Get started¶

 print(workflow_response)

-When you submit a request, Opaque runs your input through the full agentic workflow—from Start to End—and returns a structured response based on the final connected node(s).
+When you submit a request, OPAQUE runs your input through the full agentic workflow—from Start to End—and returns a structured response based on the final connected node(s).
 In most cases, that means getting a model-generated output or decision.

 For example, if the last node before the end node is a language model, your response might look like: